By Ed Malaker

-Today we are going to cover installing pickups into a two-pickup guitar with a two-pickup guitar wiring diagram.
+Today we’ll cover installing pickups into a two-pickup guitar with a two-pickup guitar wiring diagram.
 So, to start, we’ll demonstrate by modeling our guitar circuit after the Fender Telecaster, which uses two pickups, one volume, one tone control, and one three-way switch.

 If that’s the configuration you have, this circuit will work.
 But just be aware that you don’t need a Fender Telecaster per se.
 For example, you can use humbuckers, single coils, or any combination of pickups.